sendgrid/sendgrid-nodejs/README.md

 ## Usage

 To begin using this library, initialize the SendGrid object with your SendGrid credentials OR a SendGrid [API Key](https://sendgrid.com/docs/User_Guide/Account/api_keys.html).
 API Key is the preferred method.
-API Keys are in beta.
-To configure API keys, visit https://sendgrid.com/beta/settings/api_keys
+To configure API keys, visit https://sendgrid.com/settings/api_keys

 ```javascript
 var sendgrid  = require('sendgrid')(api_user, api_password);